Registrars of Voters

 To register to vote in North Haven you must meet the following requirements: be a U.S. Citizen, a resident of North Haven, and be at least 17 years old (must turn 18 before primary/Election day)

 Any resident that meets the above requirements may register to vote any weekday in person at either the ROV Office or the Town Clerk Office in Town Hall.
-In addition, voter registration cards can be downloaded from the town website (see below).
+In addition, you may choose to register to vote online through the Connecticut Voter registration system/ Secretary of the State website: voterregistration.ct.gov.
+Voter registration cards can also be downloaded from the town website (see below).
 Once completed, these forms may be mailed or delivered in person to the Registrars’ Office or dropped off at Town Hall reception desk.

 Upcoming Election events